sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 In that case, Sourcegraph still stores the permission information in the internal database as **pending permissions** In case that an entity with the same code host identifier is added later, Sourcegraph applies these pending permissions.

-> NOTE: Sourcegraph only keeps pending permissions for repositories that were added to Sourcegraph.
+** Sourcegraph only keeps pending permissions for repositories that were added to Sourcegraph.**
 We will never store information about repositories that are not shared with us.

 If everything works correctly in such a case, [on-demand sync request](#on-demand-sync) is not strictly needed.
 But the permissions of the entity might have changed in the time since the last sync of these pending permissions,